BarzinL/OpenAI_TTS-Generator/README.md

 This project provides a set of Python scripts for converting text to speech using OpenAI's API and concatenating multiple MP3 files into a single audio file using `ffmpeg`.

+Intended use case is to paste your written material into the input.txt file or to generate an input.txt file within the same directory as the code files and run the `main.py` script.
+The script is written in such a way that it will automatically chunk your pasted text by complete sentences so as to not run over the 4096 input token limit - this will create multiple MP3 files which are then joined together using FFMPEG, and this should create a seamless-sounding narrative reading of your text.

+The default voice model chosen is `fable`, but you can change this to your voice model of choice by modifying the `voice` variable inside the `convert_text_to_speech` function.

 ## Features

 - **Text-to-Speech Conversion**: Uses OpenAI's TTS model to convert text files into speech and save the output as MP3 files.